 So the second creditor call scam is to threaten arrest.
 In my career the usual claim is that they are “sending the Marshals to arrest” my clients.
 It simply can’t happen.
 Don’t fall for it.
 It is an extremely effective tactic to coax money out of people, but it is beyond unethical.

 Here is a story to illustrate the point.
-Years ago, when I was getting married, my bride to be banned all the boys' cell phones during the ceremony.
-I wasn't happy about it, but I am a firm believer in "happy wife/happy life."
+Years ago, when I was getting married, my bride banned all the boys’ cell phones during the ceremony.
+I wasn’t happy about it, but I am a firm believer in “happy wife/happy life.”

 Meanwhile, unbeknownst to me, I had a client who was actually getting married on the same day.
 He got a call from a creditor who realized that my client was getting married, and immediately told him that the U.S. Marshals were coming to his wedding to arrest him in front of his family.
 He was obviously scared, and he tried calling me, but my phone was going to voicemail as it was safely in the care of one of my wife’s trusty bridesmaids.

 In an act of desperation, my client asked his future father-in-law to pay $4,000 on the father-in-law’s credit card to the creditor to prevent the fake U.S. Marshals from crashing the wedding.